Parenting Time After Addiction Recovery

 Of course, continue to work on your recovery.
 Courts strongly favor the participation of both parents in children’s lives, but only so far as the time spent with the children is not harmful.
 If you keep working at your recovery and your relationships with your kids, you will have greater success with them and in life in general.

-If you would like more information regarding reestablishing parenting time with your children, please contact us to schedule your free consultation with one of our attorneys familiar with parenting time and custody laws in New Jersey.
+If you would like more information regarding reestablishing parenting time with your children, please contact us to schedule your initial consultation with one of our attorneys familiar with parenting time and custody laws in New Jersey.